FOSS4GAcademy/GST101FOSS4GLabs/Module 4 Lab/QGIS 2.8/Module 4 Lab.md

 ![Styled Federal Land Ownership](figures/Styled_Federal_Land_Ownership.png "Styled Federal Land Ownership")

-Now you’ll set a background color for the map.
-Since states are filled with white, setting a background color of light blue will serve to represent the Pacific ocean.
+Now you will set a background color for the map.
+Since states are filled with white, setting a background color of light blue will serve to represent the Pacific Ocean.

 24. From the menu bar choose Project | Project Properties.
 25. On the General tab, click the white color patch next to Background color to open the Color Picker window.
 26. Set the RBG value to: **225**-255-255.
 27. Click OK on the Color Picker window and OK on Project Properties to save the setting.

 Depending on your current map extent, the area east of the states layer may be blue now too.
 That is fine.
-For the final map we’ll be zoomed in so you won’t see that.
+For the final map we will be zoomed in so you won’t see that.

 The states are white with a black border and serve to show non-federal land as white which is great.
 However, the state boundaries are obscured since State Boundaries are below Federal Land Ownership.